SoftUni-Internal/interactive-content/EN/04-Data-Types/02-Real-Life-Example.md

 We use variables that act as jars for different data like numbers, text, symbols and so on.

-And in the variable, we store numbers, we cannot store text."
+And in the variable, we store numbers, we cannot store text.
 [/slide]